ADV-IT-Performance-Corp/Kazbet.cz_mrktng_research/README.md

 - prompts/deep-product-prompt-v2.md – final prompt used for executive product research
 - research_outputs/o3-exec-summary-kazbet.md – O3-style product report
 - notes/assumptions.md – research hypotheses and decision rationale
-- .chatgpt/config.json – persistent prompt configuration
+- .chatgpt/config.json – persistent prompt configuration using the `o3-deep-research` model
 - .chatgpt/project.json – metadata to enable Deep Research context

 This structure supports iterative use with GPT-based research flows.

+This repository is configured for the ChatGPT Connector to allow seamless prompt generation and O3 Deep Research output.